-In order to choose the best Medicare Supplement plan for your needs, you must be aware of any out-of-pocket costs that come with each plan.
-These costs can include monthly premiums and yearly deductibles.
-For an idea about how much these premiums may be, a 2010 report showed that average Medigap premiums started at $140 for Plan A. Additionally, it’s important to note that Medigap plans won’t start to cover your coinsurance until your deductible is met, unless deductibles are also covered.
-Some plans have annual out-of-pocket spending limits, after which you’re covered 100%.
-In short, while there is no overall best Medicare Supplement plan, there is a best choice for your priorities and budget.
-If you need a little help determining what the best Medicare Supplement plan for you is, ask yourself the following questions.
+Also, it’s important to note that Medigap plans won’t start to cover your coinsurance until your deductible is met, unless deductibles are also covered.
+Plans K and L have annual out-of-pocket spending limits, after which you’re covered 100%.
+While there is no overall best Medicare Supplement plan, you can make the right choice for your priorities and budget.
+If you need help determining what your best Medicare Supplement plan option is, ask yourself the following questions:

-You’ll probably want to select a plan that offers foreign travel emergency coverage when you’re traveling abroad.
-Plans C, D, F, G, M, and N pay 80% of qualifying emergency care in foreign countries.
-Foreign travel coverage begins when you meet your $250 annual deductible.
-You’re covered for the first 60 days you travel for qualifying care Medicare doesn’t otherwise pay for, with a lifetime limit of $50,000.
+If you do, you’ll probably want to select a plan that offers foreign travel emergency coverage for when you’re traveling abroad.
+Plans C, D, E, F, G, H, I, J, M, and N pay 80% of qualifying emergency care in foreign countries.
+Foreign travel coverage begins when you meet your annual $250 deductible.
+For the first 60 days you travel, you’re covered for qualifying care that Medicare doesn’t otherwise pay for, with a lifetime limit of $50,000.

-Do you want help with Part B costs?
+Do I want help with Part B costs?

-If meeting your Part B deductible can be a hassle, Plan C or F may be the best Medicare Supplement plan for you.
-Both will help pay your Part B deductible, and Plan F will also kick in on your Part B excess charge (the payment between the Medicare-approved amount and the maximum a doctor can charge).
+Plan G will help pay your Part B excess charge (the payment between the Medicare-approved amount and the maximum a doctor can charge).
 And while all Medicare Supplement plans offer some coverage for Part B coinsurance and copayments, Plan K only covers 50%, and Plan L covers 75%.
 Plan N covers these costs 100%, with the exception of a $20 office visit copay or $50 emergency room copay in certain situations.

-Do you want a plan with an out-of-pocket limit, so you’re protected after you’ve spent a certain amount?
+Do I want a plan with an out-of-pocket limit?

-Consider Medicare Supplement Plan K or L. Plan K covers you 100% after you’ve spent $5,120.
-Plan L kicks in with 100% coverage after spending $2,560.
-However, keep in mind that these two plans offer the least amount of coverage before you reach the out-of-pocket limit.
+Consider Medicare Supplement Plans K or L. For 2022, Plan K covers you 100% after you’ve spent $6,620.
+Plan L kicks in with 100% coverage after spending $3,310.2 However, keep in mind that these two plans offer the least amount of coverage before you reach the out-of-pocket limit.

-Plan F may be the best Medicare Supplement Plan for you, and you’re in good company.
-Of people who use Medicare, 66% choose Plan F. It gives the most comprehensive coverage of all the Medicare Supplement plans.
-People with Plan F are 100% covered for all Medicare Supplement benefits, except foreign emergency care.
-Like other Medigap plans, Plan F covers 80% of qualifying foreign emergency care expenses.
-There’s also a high-deductible option sometimes known as Plan F+.
-While high-deductible Plan F comes with lower premium payments, it offers no coverage until the yearly deductible is met.
+If so, Plan G may be the right Medicare Supplement Plan for you.
+Of all the Medicare Supplement plans, it gives the most comprehensive coverage to new Medicare beneficiaries.
+People with Plan G are 100% covered for all Medicare Supplement benefits, except foreign emergency care.
+Like other Medigap plans, Plan G covers 80% of qualifying foreign emergency care expenses.

-An Agent Like Me Can Help Find Your Best Medicare Supplement Plan
+I Can Help Find Your Medicare Supplement Plan